Benefit Issuances and Use of Benefits

 1. Loss due to administrative error;

-2. Food purchase with Basic Food benefits destroyed in a household disaster or misfortune;
+2. Food purchased with Basic Food benefits destroyed in a household disaster or misfortune;

 3. Food destroyed in a federally declared disaster when the food was purchased with Basic Food benefits: (See DISASTER SUPPLEMENTAL NUTRITION ASSISANCE PROGRAM (D-SNAP)